 First Person Shooter

-Quake has at least two of these.
+- Quake has at least two of these.
 The first chapter boss is completely immune to all damage apart from two adjustable columns that can shoot lightning between them.
 The final boss is impervious to everything except a floaty teleporty doohickey.
 Neither of these unique architectural features can be found anywhere else in the game.

-Aaron from Clive Barker's Undying wields a chain that he uses as a whip against you.
+- Aaron wields a chain that he uses as a whip against you.
 The only way to defeat him is to position yourself in front of one of the rings on the wall and dodge his attack.
 His chain will get trapped in the ring, and you can attack him while he's busy trying to get the chain out.

-The Nihilanth in Half-Life is invincible by drawing upon the power of (and expending) energy orbs floating around its head, which get replenished by easily destroyable crystals on the walls of its chamber.
+- The Nihilanth in Half-Life is invincible by drawing upon the power of (and expending) energy orbs floating around its head, which get replenished by easily destroyable crystals on the walls of its chamber.
 Once the crystals are gone, the orbs eventually run out and the Nihilanth is toast.

-The final boss of the sequel to Doom is a giant invulnerable face in the wall of an arena which spawns endless monsters from the hole in its forehead; its only weak spot.
+- The final boss of the sequel to Doom is a giant invulnerable face in the wall of an arena which spawns endless monsters from the hole in its forehead; its only weak spot.
 You can shoot rockets into the hole to kill it, but such a task would be impossible if not for the arena providing a convenient elevator that reaches the height of the brain hole.